calculus0129/AdvancedProgrammingHW2/README.md

 # AdvancedProgrammingHW2
+UNIST 2023-2 (2-1) Advancd Programming HW2
-Making a custom TUI
+: Making a custom TUI

 23/5/28-5/29

 ## Usage
-1. Install the files (zip files, maybe)
+1. Install the files.
 1. Run pgm00-pgm10.
-(Linux command: .pgm10)
+(Linux command: .pgmXX)
-1. If you wish, you may input 'make' at the location of these files.
+1. If you wish, you may input 'make' at the location of these files and build yourselves.

 ## Example